starwing/luautf8/README.md

    -- ...
 end
 ```
-if only `charpos` is given, return the next byte offset of in string.
+if only s and `charpos` are given, return the byte offset of the next codepoint
+in the string.
-if `charpos` and `index` is given, a new `charpos` will be calculated, by
+if `charpos` and `index` are given, a new `charpos` will be calculated, by
-add/subtract UTF-8 char offset to current charpos.
+adding/subtracting UTF-8 char offset to current charpos.
-in all case, it return a new char position (in bytes), and code point
+in all cases, it returns a new char position (in bytes), and code point
 (a number) at this position.

 ### utf8.insert(s[, idx], substring) -> new_string
-insert a substring to s.
-If idx is given, insert substring before char at
+insert a substring into s.
+If `idx` is given, insert the substring before
-this index, otherwise substring will concat to s. idx can be negative.
+the char at this index; otherwise, substring will be concatenated onto s.
+`idx` can be negative.

 ### utf8.remove(s[, start[, stop]]) -> new_string
 delete a substring in s.
-If neither start nor stop is given, delete the
+If neither `start` nor `stop` is given, delete the
-last UTF-8 char in s, otherwise delete char from start to end of s. if
+last UTF-8 char in s, otherwise delete chars from `start` to the end of s. if
-stop is given, delete char from start to stop (include start and stop).
+`stop` is given, delete chars from `start` to `stop` (including `start` and `stop`).
-start and stop can be negative.
+`start` and `stop` can be negative.

 ### utf8.width(s[, ambi_is_double[, default_width]]) -> width
-calculate the width of UTF-8 string s. if ambi_is_double is given, the
+calculate the width of UTF-8 string s. if `ambi_is_double` is given,
-ambiguous width character's width is 2, otherwise it's 1.
+characters with ambiguous width will be treated as having width 2.
+Otherwise, they will be treated as having width 1.
-fullwidth/doublewidth character's width is 2, and other character's width
+the width of fullwidth/doublewidth characters is 2, and the width of other
-is 1.
+characters is 1.
-if default_width is given, it will be the width of unprintable character,
+if `default_width` is given, it will be used as the width of unprintable
-used display a non-character mark for these characters.
+characters.
+(If you will replace unprintable characters with a placeholder,
+pass its width as `default_width`.)
 if s is a code point, return the width of this code point.

 ### utf8.widthindex(s, location[, ambi_is_double[, default_width]]) -> idx, offset, width
-return the character index at given location in string s. this is a
+return the character index at given location in string s, where location is
-reverse operation of utf8.width().
+in width units. this is the inverse operation of utf8.width().
-this function return a index of location, and a offset in in UTF-8
+if the requested location does not fall at a character boundary, `offset` will be
-encoding. e.g. if cursor is at the second column (middle) of the wide
+greater than 1; specifically, if the location is at the second column (middle)
-char, offset will be 2. the width of character at idx is returned, also.
+of a wide char, `offset` will be 2. the width of the character at idx is returned also.

 ### utf8.title(s) -> new_string
 ### utf8.fold(s) -> new_string
-convert UTF-8 string s to title-case, or folded case used to compare by
+converts UTF-8 string s to title-case, or folded case (used for
-ignore case.
+case-insensitive comparison).
-if s is a number, it's treat as a code point and return a convert code
+if s is a number, it's treated as a code point and a converted code
+point (number) is returned.
-point (number). utf8.lower/utf8.upper has the same extension.
+utf8.lower/utf8.upper has the same extension.

 ### utf8.ncasecmp(a, b) -> [-1,0,1]